A joint venture led by VEDA AMAZA has won the bid for the procurement, operations, and maintenance of the Lahore Metro at a significantly lower rate.

-Furthermore, Albayrak Group, in a letter written to PMTA recently, has stated that metro buses used in public transport across the world including Turkey have an average life span of 12 years.
+Previously, Albayrak Group briefed PMTA that Metro buses used in public transport across the world including Turkey have an average life span of 12 years.

 Since 2012, operations at the Lahore Metro project have remained suspended for almost 12 months on account of strikes, public holidays, and the coronavirus lockdown.

 As a result, the buses of the Lahore Metro have operated for only 7 years and can remain functional for the next five years, allowing the exchequer to save significant financial resources.